algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 Mine was in high school, when I entered the world of competitive programming and started learning C++.
 I was happily coding small projects in JavaScript and PHP before that, but I realized that making websites won't get you into a university, but doing well in olympiads will.

-I was an okay programmer, especially for a high schooler, but coming from high-level langauges, I had never really wondered how much time it took for my code to execute.
+I was an okay programmer, especially for a highschooler, but coming from high-level languages, I had never really wondered how much time it took for my code to execute.
 But suddenly it started to matter: each problem now has a strict time limit.
 I started counting my operations.
 How many can you do in one second?

 I didn't know much about computer architecture to answer this question.
 But I also didn't need the right answer — I needed a rule of thumb.
 My thought process was: "2-3GHz means 2 to 3 billion instructions executed every second, and in a simple loop that does something with array elements, I also need to increment loop counter, check end-of-loop condition, do array indexing and stuff like that, so let's add room for 3-5 more instructions for every useful one" and ended up with using $5 \cdot 10^8$ as an estimate.
 None of these statements are true, but counting how many operations my algorithm needed and dividing it by this number was a good rule of thumb for my use case.